-- 117. Petitioner has stated that the Manele golf course will be irrigated with nonpotable water from sources other than the potable water from the high level aguifer. - 118.
-Petitioner states that the Manele golf course will be developed and managed according to an Integrated Pest Management Program prepared by Petitioner's consultant, Jack Nicklaus Golf Services.
-The goal of this program is to produce a high quality turf which can sustain the use for which it is intended and prevent environmental degradation. - 119.
-The Property has not been used for agricultural purposes.
+- 117. Petitioner has stated that the Manele golf course will be irrigated with nonpotable water from sources other than the potable water from the high level aquifer. - will be developed and managed according to an Integrated Pest Management Program prepared by Petitioner's consultant, Jack Nicklaus Golf Services.
+The goal of this program is to produce a high quality turf which can sustain the use for which it is intended and prevent environmental degradation. - purposes.
 The Property is not classified as agricultural lands of importance under the ALISH system and is designated with E19 and E22 overall productivity ratings under the Land Study Bureau classification system indicating very poor productivity potentials for agricultural uses.
 Such marginal or nonessential lands may be made available for appropriate urban uses.